 They reach their table weight quickly, making them excellent for raising for meat.

 Though large in size, these red hogs are not difficult to raise.
 Besides their rapid growth rate, they are gentle and have incredibly mild temperament.

 They are a very fertile breed, with the sows birthing 7-12 piglets in each litter, which makes them an excellent money-maker.

 They also have impressive foraging ability, and adapt to a wide range of climates, making them a good choice for small-scale, independent producers.

-Not to mention their tender and juicy tasting meat just like that of beef!
+Not to mention their red-wattle pork is tender and juicy tasting meat just like that of beef!

 There’s not much information about the origin and history of red wattle heritage pig breeds, but it was believed to have been introduced in the country by its ancestors through the Gulf of Mexico.

 When French colonists brought these hogs to New Orleans, they began to populate and reach the forest of Texas.